 Brandon Knettel

-Brandon Knettel, Ph.D. is a licensed psychologist and Assistant Professor in the Duke University School of Nursing with a secondary appointment in the Duke Global Health Institute.
-His areas of specialization are global mental health and health behavior, with a focus on care engagement, stigma reduction, and mental health support for people living with HIV.
+Brandon Knettel, Ph.D. is an Associate Professor and licensed psychologist with a primary appointment in the Duke University School of Nursing and a secondary appointment in the Duke Global Health Institute.
+He is also Associate Director of the Duke Center for Global Mental Health.
+He specializes in mental health intervention development and capacity building, with a focus on health behavior, care engagement, stigma reduction, nurse-led models of care, and mental health support for people living with HIV.
 At DGHI, he teaches a course in Global Mental Health for the Master's of Science in Global Health program.

 Dr. Knettel’s international projects are primarily located in Moshi, Tanzania, where he completed a one-year VECD Fogarty Global Health Fellowship to evaluate a community health worker program for HIV care engagement.
-In 2021, he received a NIMH Career Development Award to develop a brief telehealth counseling intervention to address suicidal ideation and improve care engagement among people living with HIV in Tanzania.
-He is also leading pilot research to extend rural access to treatment for opioid use disorder in North Carolina, and is co-PI of a DGHI pilot grant to improve the understanding of cancer-related stigma in Tanzania.
+He also received a NIMH K08 Career Development Award to develop a brief telehealth counseling intervention to address suicidal ideation and improve care engagement among people living with HIV in Tanzania.
+He is also leading a grant to expand expertise in mental health nursing in Moshi, and was co-PI of a DGHI pilot grant to improve the understanding of cancer-related stigma in Tanzania.

 Courses